 The fact that it can be served to everyone is something that, in my world, is a major win.

-No need to feel like you’re missing out on pumpkin season just because you went keto with this satisfying option.
+There’s no need to feel like you’re missing out on pumpkin season just because you went keto with this satisfying option.

 Keto Pumpkin Cheesecake